-“The Beds Bucks & Herts Society of Chartered Accountants I, …of… being a member of the above-named Society, hereby appoint…of…or failing him, …of… or failing him, …of… each of whom is a member of the said Society, as my proxy to vote for me on my behalf at the [annual or special, as the case may be] meeting of the said Society to be held on the …………day of……., 20--, and at any adjournment thereof.
+“The Beds Bucks & Herts Society of Chartered Accountants: I, …of… being a member of the above-named Society, hereby appoint…of…or failing them, …of… or failing them, …of… each of whom is a member of the said Society, as my proxy to vote for me on my behalf at the [annual or special, as the case may be] meeting of the said Society to be held on the …………day of……., 20--, and at any adjournment thereof.
 Signed this…day of… 20--.

-c) Where it is desired to give members an opportunity of voting for or against a resolution, the instrument appointing a proxy shall be in the following form (or as near thereto as circumstances admit) or in such other form as the Committee may from time to time determine or accept: “The Beds Bucks & Herts Society of Chartered Accountants I, …of… being a member of the abovenamed Society, hereby appoint…of…or failing him, …of… or failing him, …of… each of whom is a member of the said Society, as my proxy to vote for me on my behalf at the[annual or special, as the case may be] meeting of the said Society to be held on the …………day of……., 20--, and at any adjournment thereof.
+c) Where it is desired to give members an opportunity of voting for or against a resolution, the instrument appointing a proxy shall be in the following form (or as near thereto as circumstances admit) or in such other form as the Committee may from time to time determine or accept: “The Beds Bucks & Herts Society of Chartered Accountants: I, …of… being a member of the abovenamed Society, hereby appoint…of…or failing them, …of… or failing them, …of… each of whom is a member of the said Society, as my proxy to vote for me on my behalf at the[annual or special, as the case may be] meeting of the said Society to be held on the …………day of……., 20--, and at any adjournment thereof.
 This form is to be used in respect of the resolution(s) below mentioned as follows: Resolution no 1 *For *Against Resolution no 2 *For *Against *Strike out whichever is not desired.
-Unless otherwise instructed, the proxy will vote as he thinks fit.
+Unless otherwise instructed, the proxy will vote as they thins fit.
 Signed this…day of… 20--.